Beryl McBurnie: Rise to prominence

 McBurnie was the first person to promote primitive and Caribbean dance.
-In 1938 when Katherine Dunham arrived in New York from Chicago, McBurnie taught her privately the rhythms and dances of the West Indies.
-During these sessions she taught Dunham ritual chants and from the Shango of Trinidad and dances such as the Bongo - a dance done at wakes - and Kalinda, a dance between two opponents using sticks in a mock battle.
+In 1938, when Katherine Dunham arrived in New York from Chicago, McBurnie taught her privately the rhythms and dances of the West Indies.
+During these sessions, she taught Dunham ritual chants and from the Shango of Trinidad and dances such as the Bongo - a dance done at wakes - and Kalinda, a dance between two opponents using sticks in a mock battle.

 In 1940, McBurnie enjoyed a brief return to Trinidad.
 She presented A Trip Through the Tropics at the Empire Theatre, Port of Spain.
 McBurnie combined Caribbean and Brazilian dances with interpretations of New York and modern dances, performed to the music of Wagner, Beethoven and Bach, to a packed audience.
 Her performances sold out.

-She returned to New York in 1941 and stayed until 1945.
-During that time she began teaching classes in West Indian dance and she organized the material in an educational yet attractive package which she used in a series of lecture demonstrations and lecture recitals.

-She also danced and sang with Sam Manning and his ensemble, in the production of the only known calypso "soundies," film clips made for film jukeboxes located in restaurants and bars.
+McBurnie returned to New York in 1941 and stayed there until 1945.
+During that time, she began teaching classes in West Indian dance and she organized the material in an educational yet attractive package which she used in a series of lecture demonstrations and lecture recitals.
+She also danced and sang with Sam Manning and his ensemble, in the production of the only known calypso "soundies" film clips made for film jukeboxes located in restaurants and bars.

 She became a popular teacher at the New Dance Group, where in 1942 Pearl Primus was a student.
 Primus, like Katherine Dunham, studied West Indian dance from McBurnie and joined the group, which appeared at various venues in New York.